tsvbits/tsvbits.github.io/src/pages/resume/index.md

 * Computer aided tools for interferometry
 * Computer aided tools for [tomography](/voxcat)

+As you can see I've done tons of useful stuff here

 ### Master at [Novosibirsk State University](https://www.nsu.ru/) <span class="calendar icon right">`Sep 1999  –  Jun 2004`</span>

 4+ GPA.
 Computers, Complexes, Systems and Networks.